amandabbraley/local-first/README.md

-This is a demonstration README file
+This started as a demonstration README file

+I'm learning how to stage and commit